tumluliu/air-web/README.md

-**NOTES:** I made the app offline because of some data privacy agreements.
+**NOTES:** I made the app offline according to some data privacy agreements.
 But the codebase here is no problem.
+If you can prepare a track database on your own, the codes should still work.

 # air online demo